-Although DCEs have been carried out in many countries, it is only relatively recently that the methodology is being applied to the health sector in general and to assess human resources for health (HRH) issues in particular.
+Although DCEs have been carried out in many countries, it is only relatively recently that the methodology has been applied to the health sector in general and to assess human resources for health (HRH) issues in particular.
 As such, the pool of international DCE experts is small and until now the majority of DCEs in the health field have required the assistance of international senior health economists or experienced academicians to lead the process.
-CapacityPlus, the USAID-funded flagship project on strengthening the health workforce, had the intention to operationalize the DCE methodology in such a way that the use of the survey method could be facilitated by human resources managers or other laypersons instead of high-level research experts.
+CapacityPlus, the USAID-funded flagship project on strengthening the health workforce, intends to operationalize the DCE methodology in such a way that the use of the survey method can be facilitated by human resources managers or other laypersons instead of high-level research experts.

-Using a very prescriptive formula of stages and steps, the Rapid Retention Survey Toolkit: Designing Evidence-Based Incentives for Health Workers employs the Rapid DCE, a simplified but reliable version of the stringent DCE methodology, to guide users (with the assumption they have little to no research background) through the survey process to rapidly assess health worker preferences and better pinpoint the bundle of incentives and interventions that could more effectively attract and retain health workers in rural and remote areas.
-CapacityPlus developed this toolkit based on experiences in Uganda.
-It was then further fieldtested in Lao People's Democratic Republic (PDR) with the Ministry of Health, in partnership with the WHO.
+Using a very prescriptive formula of stages and steps, the Rapid Retention Survey Toolkit: Designing Evidence-Based Incentives for Health Workers employs the Rapid DCE, a simplified but reliable version of the stringent DCE methodology, to guide users through the survey process to rapidly assess health worker preferences and better pinpoint the bundle of incentives and interventions that could more effectively attract and retain health workers in rural and remote areas.
+Capacity Plus developed this toolkit based on experiences in Uganda.
+It was then further field-tested in Lao People's Democratic Republic (PDR) with the Ministry of Health, in partnership with the WHO.